Davidchu11381/LLM-battleship-simulation/README.md

 **RQ1: Does coordination improve performance?**

-The coordinated team (Alpha) wins 68% of games compared to 32% for independent agents.
-While not yet statistically significant (p = 0.134) due to limited sample size, the effect size is large (h = 0.74).
-Critically, survival rate shows a significant difference: coordinated teams preserve 56% of ships vs. 24% for independent teams (p = 0.008).
+No. The coordinated team (Alpha) wins 55% of games compared to 45% for independent agents, but this difference is not statistically significant (p = 0.483, 95% CI: [42.7%, 66.5%]).
+The effect size is small (h = 0.19). **Coordination does not translate to more wins.**

+However, coordination does improve *survival*: coordinated teams preserve 45% of ships vs. 28% for independent teams (p = 0.014).
+Teams that coordinate lose fewer agents even when they don't win.

 **RQ2: What mechanisms drive the difference?**

 The clearest finding is **targeting efficiency**.
-Independent agents waste nearly 5x more bombs on previously-targeted coordinates (13.4 vs 2.9 repeated targets per game, p < 0.001).
-This suggests coordination's primary benefit is *collective memory* and *action deconfliction*, not improved individual decision quality.
+Independent agents waste over 5x more bombs on previously-targeted coordinates (16.2 vs 3.0 repeated targets per game, p < 0.001).
+This is coordination's primary measurable benefit: *collective memory* and *action deconfliction*.

-Supporting this interpretation: hit rates are nearly identical (13.5% vs 11.9%, p = 0.76).
-When agents do shoot at new targets, they perform equally well.
-Coordination doesn't make agents smarter; it prevents them from duplicating effort.
+Critically, hit rates are nearly identical (13.3% vs 11.5%, p = 0.072).
+When agents shoot at new targets, they perform equally well.
+Kill counts are also equivalent (2.16 vs 2.23 per game). **Coordination doesn't make agents smarter or more lethal; it only prevents them from duplicating effort.**

+The efficiency gains don't convert to wins because Beta compensates through sheer volume.
+Despite wasting shots on repeated targets, Beta fires nearly as many total bombs (4421 vs 4522) and achieves comparable kills.

 **RQ3: How does coordination affect strategy?**

 Coordinated teams allocate more resources to defense.
-Alpha uses 202 moves across all games vs. Beta's 64 (offense ratio: 88% vs 96%, p < 0.001).
-This defensive flexibility likely explains the survival gap.
-Beta's near-exclusive focus on offense (96%) means they rarely evade incoming attacks.
+Alpha uses 789 moves vs. Beta's 314 (offense ratio: 86% vs 95%, p < 0.001).
+This defensive flexibility explains the survival gap but not a win rate advantage.

-The first-elimination data reinforces this: Beta loses a player first in 17/22 games (77%).
+The first-elimination data is striking: Beta loses a player first in 53/73 games (73%).
 Coordination provides early-game protection.
+Yet this advantage dissipates over the course of the game.

 ### Interpretation

-Coordination benefits emerge not from better individual reasoning but from **collective resource allocation**:
+Coordination benefits are real but narrow:

-1. **Deconfliction:** Deliberation prevents multiple agents from targeting the same coordinate
+1. **Deconfliction:** Deliberation prevents multiple agents from targeting the same coordinate (5x fewer wasted shots)
-2. **Strategic balance:** Shared planning enables offense/defense tradeoffs that independent agents miss
+2. **Strategic balance:** Shared planning enables defense allocation that independent agents neglect
-3. **Early protection:** Coordinated defense reduces first-blood disadvantage
+3. **Early protection:** Coordinated teams rarely lose the first player

+However, these benefits don't compound into victories.
+Possible explanations:

+- **Deliberation overhead:** The propose-critique-vote cycle may slow Alpha's tempo, allowing Beta to compensate
+- **Diminishing returns:** Once deconfliction is achieved, additional coordination adds little value
+- **Offense dominance:** In this game, raw aggression may be as effective as strategic balance

-## Limitations and Ongoing Work
+## Limitations and Future Work

-This project is **actively in development**.
-Current limitations include:

-- **Sample size:** n = 22 valid games is insufficient for definitive conclusions on win rate.
-We estimate needing n > 50 for adequate statistical power.
-- **Error rate:** 29/51 games (57%) ended in errors or timeouts, indicating system stability issues being addressed.
+- **Game-specific:** Results may not generalize beyond Battleship's mechanics
-- **Single model:** Results are from one LLM configuration.
-Generalization across models is untested.
+- **Single model:** Results are from one LLM configuration (generalization untested)
-- **Fixed protocol:** Only one coordination mechanism (propose-critique-vote) has been evaluated.
+- **Fixed protocol:** Only one coordination mechanism (propose-critique-vote) has been evaluated
+- **Invalid game rate:** 29/102 games (28%) were invalid due to errors or incompleteness

 **Planned extensions:**
-- Scale to 100+ valid trials
-- Test alternative coordination protocols (e.g., hierarchical, emergent)
+- Test alternative coordination protocols (hierarchical, emergent, minimal)
 - Vary team sizes and ship configurations
 - Cross-model experiments
+- Investigate why efficiency gains don't convert to wins

 ---